glahitette/kubernetes/k8s_cheat_sheet.md

   - Example: for a service backed by multiple container endpoints, user traffic will not be sent to a particular pod until its containers have all passed readiness checks.
 - Pod’s restart policy: Always (by default), OnFailure (restarted only if error code returned), and Never.
 - Pod with InitContainer(s) will show "Init(0/n)" in their STATUS during initialisation
-- A Mirror Pod represents a Static Pod in the Kubernetes API, allowing you to easily view the Static Pod's status.
 - Volumes:
   - A PersistentVolume’s `persistentVolumeReclaimPolicy` determines how the storage resources can be reused when the PersistentVolume’s associated PersistentVolumeClaims are deleted:
     - `Retain`: Keeps all data.
 This requires an administrator to manually clean up the data and prepare the storage resource for reuse.